LukeYasu/c0824-code-solutions/typescript-primitives-and-variables/typescript-primitives-and-variables-quiz-notes.md

 - What is the purpose of a boolean? it represents a true or false value
-- What does the `=` operator mean in JavaScript? it is an assignment operator and it gives value to a variable
+- What does the `=` operator mean in JavaScript? it is an assignment operator and it gives value to whatever is on the left side of it
 - How do you update the value of a variable? you can either edit the code to change the value or write the variable and assign it a new value on a lower line
 - What is the difference between `null` and `undefined`?